jamespfennell/transiter/docs/docs/systems.md

 ### Configuring service maps

-For each route in a transit system you can have multiple service maps.
+Each route in a transit system can have multiple service maps.
 The service maps desired are defined in the YAML configuration.
+If no service maps are defined, the default service maps will be used.

 Here's an example of three service maps definitions; `any_time`, `weekday_day`, and `realtime`:

 ```yaml